Is it better to view Victoria Falls from Zambia or Zimbabwe?

-When tourists come to see Victoria Falls for the first time, they usually ask the question of whether is it better to view Victoria Falls from Zambia or Zimbabwe.
-It was not different with us when we planned our first trip here.
+All travelers coming to see Victoria Falls for the first time, are usually asking the question of whether it is better to view Victoria Falls from Zambia or Zimbabwe.
+It was not different for us when we planned our first trip here.

 As the owner of this website, I’ve included some recommendations for your trips.
 When you use the links to make a purchase, I may get a small commission.
 You will not get charged extra.
 Full disclosure.

-Victoria Falls from the Zimbabwe side
+View of Victoria Falls from the Zimbabwe side

 About 75% of the falls can be seen from the Zimbabwe side.
 Therefore if you only looking to see the Falls, the Zimbabwe side could be the better option for you.
 Bear in mind that the view of the Falls is different during the low and high water seasons.

 We visited Victoria Falls during the dry season in October and the view was spectacular.
 There were some points where we got a little shower from the falls as the power of the water is so strong.

 The dry season is between May-October/November and the rainy season is from November to April.
-The peak of high water season is from March till June when the power of the water is very strong, the path could be slippery and it may be even not possible to see the falls themselves.
+The peak of the high water season is from March to June when the power of the water is very strong, the path could be slippery and it may be even not possible to see the falls themselves.

 The walk through the National Park can take you a couple of hours, depending on how much time you spend on certain viewpoints, how many pictures and videos you take, etc. There are parts with rainforest and parts with the possibility to stand on the rock sides to see the Zambia side.

-Victoria Falls from the Zambia side
+View of Victoria Falls from the Zambia side

 To see the Falls from the Zambia side, you will need to come during the wet season, however, not at its peak as the power of the water is so strong that you may lose visibility and the paths are slippery.

 For the more courageous there is a possibility to go to Devil’s Pool where you can sit or lie down at the edge of the Falls where the water is falling down.
 It is amazing and for me one of the best experiences ever.
-You can read about it in my article here.
+Read about it in my article here.

-When you come to see Victoria Falls, you want to do more than just see the Falls, even if this is your main point of interest.
+When you come to see Victoria Falls, you want to do more than see the Falls, even if this is your main point of interest.
 There are many more activities to be done on both Zimbabwe and Zambian sides.

 For the beautiful views you can take a helicopter flight, lunar rainbow tour, steam train tour, or Zambezi river tour (we took this one and it was amazing with some food, drinks, and sunset).